escottgoodwin/news_sentiment/README.md

 This package uses the sentiment analysis built into the [TextBlob](http://textblob.readthedocs.io/en/dev/quickstart.html) package.

 Examining the sentences, one can see how misleading the sentiments scores can be.
-For e
+For example, sentences that positive emotions can receive a similar score to those that merely express approval of the subject matter of the sentence.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTQ4NDAzNDAzNiw0MDkxMjgyNTZdfQ==
+eyJoaXN0b3J5IjpbNDMzODk0NDcwLDQwOTEyODI1Nl19
 -->